 Updated: 11/13/2018 by Computer Hope

 The quality of the hard copy produced by a computer printer.
-Below is a listing of some of the more common reasons why the print quality may differ.
+Below is a list of reasons why the print quality may differ.

 - Printer - Each printer has its own capabilities of printing.
 With standard printers, dot matrix is commonly the lowest quality printer, inkjet printers are commonly average quality, and laser printers are commonly the best quality.